Absence of positive eigenvalues of magnetic Schr\"odinger operators: Examples

 has eigenvalue $+1$, see \cite{s2, wvn} and \cite[Ex.~VIII.13.1]{rs4}.
 As pointed out in \cite{s2} for large $r$

 Theorem \ref{thm-abs} implies that $-\Delta +V= -\Delta +V_1+V_2$ has no eigenvalues larger than

 with $\omega_1$ and $\omega_2$ defined by equation \eqref{limits}.
 We can thus optimize the splitting $V=V_1+V_2$ in order to minimize $\Lambda$.
-A quick calculation using \eqref{wvn-2}Â shows that the optimal choices are $V_1=V,\, V_2=0$ and $V_1=0,\, V_2=V$.
-In both cases we get $\Lambda = 8$ which coincides with \cite[Thm.~4]{ag}.
+A quick calculation using \eqref{wvn-2} shows that the optimal choice is $V_1=0,\, V_2=V$, see also Lemma \ref{lem-bang-bang}.
+With this choice we get $\Lambda = 8$ which coincides with \cite[Thm.~4]{ag}.
 Note that \cite[Thm.~2]{s2} implies absence of eigenvalues in the interval $(16,\infty)$.